Interim Chair, Department of Physical Therapy and Rehabilitation Science

 KU Department of Physical Therapy and Rehabilitation Science

 Patricia Kluding, PT, Ph.D., has been a physical therapist since 1992 with a clinical practice focus in neurological rehabilitation.
-In addition to serving as interim department chair, she currently teaches neurologic rehabilitation courses in the physical therapy doctorate program and evidence-based stroke rehabilitation in the post-professional DPT program.
+In addition to serving as interim department chair, she currently teaches neurologic rehabilitation courses in the physical therapy doctorate program.
 She is actively involved in the American Physical Therapy Association.